 Intensive outpatient programs (IOPs) respond to the reality that some people living with addictions cannot stop working, caring for their children, or maintaining commitments outside of the outpatient program while striving to become well.

-A typical IOP will generallylast for 3-4 months, requiring the client to commit more time at the beginning of the program, working to meet set goals, and then to commit less time as goals are met.
+A typical IOP will generallylast for 3-4 months, requiring the client to commit more time at the beginning of the program, meet set goals, and commit less time as goals are met.

-Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are continuing care organizations, offering clients support in their quest to remain drug-free, through weekly meetings that are usually facilitated by a licensed therapist.
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are peer support groups, offering anyone support in their quest to remain drug-free through weekly meetings that non-professional members facilitate.

-In all of its forms, a community-based drug rehab is beneficial in the treatment of addiction as it provides opportunities to learn about addiction, how addiction settles into your mind and body, and how it can be overcome.
+In all of its forms, community-based drug rehab is beneficial in treating addiction as it provides opportunities to learn about addiction, how addiction settles into your mind and body, and how it can be overcome.